 Biomechanics of hydrostatic skeletons

 Many animals and plants change shape and generate forces by inflating cylindrical fiber-wound structures either by muscular action or by osmotic swelling.
 We have studied the mechanical design of various hydrostatically-supported organisms, such as sea anemones and soft corals, have analyzed the microarchitecture and mechanical properties of the biomaterials from which they are built, and have assessed their mechanical performance in the field.
 We have also investigated the biomechanics of the hydrostatic notochords that straighten and elongate early frog embryos.
-Our present research employs physical models of hydraulic cylinders to investigate the consequences of different arrangements of the reinforcing fibers to the flexural stiffness, shape changes, and force production performance of hydraulic skeletons.
+We have used physical models of hydraulic cylinders to investigate the consequences of different arrangements of the reinforcing fibers to the flexural stiffness, shape changes, and force production performance of hydraulic skeletons.
+We have also studied the mechanics and scaling of worm burrowing.

 Selected references on this topic